-Its not just a simple case that the firewall worked at stopping incoming traffic.
-Windows 7 in this instance was unpatched to prove that the firewall is effective against an Remote Code Exploit, it worked a treat.
-But it also goes to show how potentially effective a host based firewall is against zero day attacks.
+It's not just a simple case that the firewall worked at stopping incoming traffic.
+Windows 7 in this instance was unpatched to prove that the firewall is effective against a Remote Code Exploit, it worked a treat.
+But it also goes to show how potentially effective a host-based firewall is against zero-day attacks.

 Some final thoughts:

 Don't rely on the Edge Firewalls to protect the internal network the 'Creme Egg or Armadillo ' approach does not protect against the insider threat, the cleaner or a disgruntled employee.

 A final note, firewalls are only a small part of the overall defence.
 Patch the OS and Applications, deploy App Control, AV and don't allow Domain or Server Admins to logon to any client etc etc etc.